tankist/CV/README.md

 * Database architecture and querying
 * Unit, functional and acceptance testing using Codeception/PhpUnit/CasperJS
 * Front-end web development
-* Systems integrations and API creation (REST-based), experience with lots of open-source systems
+* Systems integrations and API creation (REST-based and GraphQL-based), experience with lots of open-source systems
 * Algorithms, data security, data protection

 ### Primary Responsibilities in Preceding Period